netherby/bakewrangler-doc/index.rst

         * Productivity features for large/complex bakes to allow grouping of values so they can be modified from one location and a similar system of tokens for string replacement.
-This will be espeically useful for recipe re-use in other projects to quickly set the project specific values.
+This will be especially useful for recipe re-use in other projects to quickly set the project specific values.

-        * Nodes and systems to better support specific workflows that may not fit optimally within the current systems.
+        * Nodes and systems to better support specific work-flows that may not fit optimally within the current systems.
 Requires more user feedback.

     * **Bake Passes** - Many additional passes are very simple to add at this point, though some remain technically challenging.
 Adding passes will be driven by user feedback and demand.